How to Make Amends to Family – 3 Fears That Block Connection

 Rebuilding Trust

-When the Hoped For Response Doesn’t Happen
+What Happens When the Response You Hoped for Doesn’t Happen

 Even after we learn how to make amends with family and do all the steps, sometimes we don’t get the response we hoped for especially with an adult child.
 Moms wonder, “What else can I do?
 Everything my child has asked me to do, I have done it.
 Yet we’re not connected.
 Why not?”
 You want to shift the parent-adult child dynamic but it seems like your adult child just isn’t willing.